 Good Night İyi geceler

 I don’t know Bilmiyorum

 I don’t understand Anlamıyorum

 Thank you Teşekkür ederim / Çok teşekkür ederim

 Just like some languages such as Chinese, Korean and Japanese, some words in Turkish may look similar but may sound different.
 The pronunciation depends on the context.

 In Turkish, they call a father ”Baba” and a mother ”Anne.”
 The maternal and paternal relatives have different terms.
 Maternal aunt is ”Teyze” and the maternal uncle is ”Dayı.”
 The maternal grandmother is called ”Anneanne.”
 The paternal aunt is ”Hala,” the uncle is ”Amca” and the grandmother is ”Babaanne.”

 Kâr – profit

 Turkey is an important nation due to its strategic cultural and geographical connection to the Middle East, Central Asia and Eastern Europe.
-Knowledge of the country and its language are beneficial to those who are interested in politics or international business in these locations.
+Knowing the country and the Turkish language helps if you’re interested in politics or international business here.
 It is rapidly rising as a global economic power and business opportunities are quickly opening up.

 Day Translations, Inc. acknowledges the importance of the Turkish language in world affairs.
 We are prepared for the increased demand for Turkish translation services and have native speakers around the world who are ready to meet your Turkish translation needs.
 Day Translations is open 24/7, each day of the year so that we can serve clients all over the world at a moment’s notice.
 You can give us a call at 1-800-969-6853 or send us an email at Contact us for professional, high quality and 100% accurate translation to and from Turkish and any language.